William Lamb (sculptor): Artistic career

+After 1930, the demand for prints declined and Lamb turn to water-colours as his bread and butter.

-In 1931 he was elected an Associate of the Royal Scottish Academy (ARSA).
-The following year he modelled Queen Elizabeth II, as Princess Elizabeth, aged 6½, and her sister Princess Margaret Rose.
-These were followed in 1933 by a head of their mother, the Duchess of York, later the Queen Consort and then Queen Elizabeth The Queen Mother.
+The following year, Lamb was elected an Associate of the Royal Scottish Academy (ARSA); this led to commissions to model the future Queen Elizabeth II (then Princess Elizabeth) aged 6½, and her sister, Princess Margaret Rose, in 1932.
+These were followed in 1933 by a head of their mother, the Duchess of York (later the Queen Consort, then Queen Elizabeth The Queen Mother).

-After 1930 the demand for prints declined and Lamb turn to water-colours for his bread and butter.
 After his royal commissions, he built himself a new studio, but the collapse of a personal relationship triggered a mental breakdown and his artistic output suffered.
 As he recovered from his depression, Lamb found that the approach of war made it difficult, and later impossible, to procure materials for modelling.
-He turned to wood carving and also went back to his craft, as a monumental mason, to earn his living.
+He turned to wood carving and also went back to his craft as a monumental mason to earn his living.

-From 1942 the artist's life became a battle between his urge to create and debilitating kidney disease.
-He would die of kidney failure, having worked up until two weeks before his death.
+From 1942, the artist's life became a battle between his urge to create and debilitating kidney disease.
+Lamb died on the 12 January 1951 of kidney failure in Stracathro, Angus; having worked up until two weeks before his death.